-Colorado chemical arms waste may be trucked to another state
+Colorado Chemical Arms Waste May Be Trucked to Another State

+This Jan.
+21, 2010, file photo shows 105mm shells containing mustard agent that are stored in a bunker at the Army's Pueblo Chemical Storage facility in Pueblo, Colo.
 The U.S. Army is considering trucking hazardous wastewater from a chemical weapons destruction plant in Colorado to another state because the plant isn't yet fully operational.
-Incinerators in Texas and Arkansas are under consideration to destroy up to 250,000 gallons of wastewater from the Pueblo Chemical Depot, but officials couldn't immediately provide the exact locations Thursday.

 Add your comments below